Skip to content

 exe_list = [file for file in path.iterdir() if file.suffix == ".exe"]

-raise TypeError("More than one .exe file found in the parent folder")
+raise TypeError('Expected exactly one .exe file in the parent folder, but found none or multiple.')

 # find parent directory